coolwindjo/coolwindjo.github.io/_posts/Linux/2020-12-07-memory-management.md

     - They are managed using list called "pgdat_list"
   - Linux can access the Physical Memory using consistent Node structure no matter what the system is.
     - "pg_data_t" structure is used.
-      - "node_present_pages": actual size of the phyiscal memory in the node
+      - "node_present_pages": actual size of the physical memory in the node
       - "node_start_pfn": the index number of the physical memory in the memory map
       - "node_zones": zone structure
       - "nr_zones": the number of zones